NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Expert Beast Gunner Spellcasting.md

-**Prerequisites** Basic Beast Gunner Spellcasting
+**Prerequisites** Basic Beast Gunner Spellcasting or Spellshot Dedication
 * * *
 You've learned the deeper secrets of beast guns, making you an expert in the magic they grant you.
-You gain the [[PF2e Journals/Archetypes/Expert Spellcasting Feat|Expert Spellcasting Feat]] benefits.
+You gain the [[PF2e Journals/Archetypes/expert spellcasting benefits|expert spellcasting benefits]].

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*